XenitAB/presentations/presentations/education/cloud-and-scalability/labs/azure/02-deployment-iac.md

 git push
 ```

 Verify that in `Deployment Center` that the change is picked up and when you browse the site you see `Welcome to AzureLab`.
+If, for some reason, nothing happens - please do another change and commit/push or press `Sync` when in `Deployment Center`.

 #### Cleaning up